 - 1. KPI's have to be defined more on input and process level, especially for research - 2.
 Try to work with "good practices" - 3.
 Realize more involvement of employers in processes of evaluating the quality of the programme and especially the quality of the graduates at an international level. - 4.
 Involve employers more in the periodical evaluation of the program, especially in the frame of defining learning outcomes at competence levels. - 5.
 Use annual reports of results of quality assurance endeavours more to inform stakeholders, graduates, the public. - 6.
-Make the overall data registration in a way progress in quality can be monitored and make data easily accessible in a way that effectiveness of actions can be monitored.

-- 7. Update the manual for quality assurance - 8.
+Make the overall data registration in a way progress in quality can be monitored and make data easily accessible in a way that effectiveness of actions can be monitored. - 7.
+Update the manual for quality assurance - 8.
 Revise the tools(surveys) as for reliability and validity (important domains, fields are not questioned) - 9.
-Make more efforts for evaluation at programme level. - 10.
-The process of implementation of learning outcomes as tools for steering the learning of students at competence level have to be strengthened with the benchmark of the international competence framework for learning outcomes of all courses - 11.
+Make more efforts for evaluation at program level. - 10.
+The process of implementation of learning outcomes as tools for steering the learning of students at competence level have to be strengthened - 11.
 Give feedback to students about the surveys of teachers and show them the actions undertaken to ameliorate the situation. - 12.
-Empower student union to take leadership and responsibility and to communicate more with all students about the endeavours of quality assurance in a proactive way. - 13.
-Make participation of staff in quality assurance stronger and make that results are more valid (staff members have to give their self evaluation without fear for consequences) - 14.
-Make annual reports on an aggregated level and communicate these reports with all stakeholders to give them feedback and opportunity to make their involvement better. - 15.
-The system of quality assurance is still too much a control system driven by the criteria of KAA, make the system more as an "enhancement of quality" system.
+Make participation of staff in quality assurance stronger and make that results are more valid (staff members have to give their self evaluation without fear for consequences) - 13.
+Make annual reports on an aggregated level and communicate these reports with all stakeholders to give them feedback and opportunity to make their involvement better.

+14. The system of quality assurance is still too much a control system driven by the criteria of KAA, make the system more as an "enhancement of quality" system.

-- 2.1.
-Program evaluation mechanisms are not yet capable to provide enough evidence of the effectiveness of the appropriateness of intended learning outcomes of the programme.(first accreditation of a 4 year bachelor) Much can be done to align more with the methodology of competence-based learning as proposed by the international professional organisation. - 2.2.
+2.1.
+Program evaluation mechanisms are not yet capable to provide enough evidence of the effectiveness of the appropriateness of intended learning outcomes of the programme.(first accreditation of a 4 year bachelor) Much can be done to align more with the methodology of competence-based learning as proposed by the international professional organisation.
+2.2.
 Reports are provided on the delivery of courses for the 3 year programme.
 Adjustments are made in plans for teaching after consideration of the reports as the expert team heard during interviews with teachers and heads of programme.
 The expert team has not seen a structured way to enhance the programme as for integrated learning and competence-based learning and to measure effectiveness of actions.